MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/reset-financial-reporting-datamart-after-restore.md

 6. Select **Import**.

-## Reset the Financial reporting data mart for Dynamics 365 Finance + Operations (on-premises)
+## Reset the Financial reporting data mart for Dynamics 365 Finance and Operations (on-premises) through SQL

 1. Instruct all users to exit Report designer and the Financial reporting area.
 2. Run the following script against the Financial reporting database (MRDB).